subquery/documentation/docs/quickstart/quickstart_chains/algorand.md

 ## 2. Update Your Project Manifest File

 The Project Manifest (`project.yaml`) file works as an entry point to your Algorand project.
 It defines most of the details on how SubQuery will index and transform the chain data.
-For Algorand , there are two types of mapping handlers (and you can have more than one in each project):
+For Algorand, there are two types of mapping handlers (and you can have more than one in each project):

 - [BlockHanders](../../build/manifest/algorand.md#mapping-handlers-and-filters): On each and every block, run a mapping function
 - [TransactionHandlers](../../build/manifest/algorand.md#mapping-handlers-and-filters): On each and every transaction that matches an optional filter, run a mapping function